Kava-Labs/kava/README.md

 Start your full node

 	kvd start

+Or, to start in background and send to log:

+	kvd start &> kvd.log &

+To see the output of the log:

+	tail -f kvd.log
 > Note: It might take a while to fully sync.
 Check the latest block height [here](http://validator.connector.kava.io:26657/abci_info).